INTERVIEW WITH THE LEADERS OF THE IDIL 2024 GRADUATE PROGRAM

 The Idil tracks were launched at the start of the 2022 academic year.
 What does this program entail?

-AFC: The challenge was to develop a program that strongly emphasized interdisciplinarity while remaining grounded in a specific major: students will graduate with a degree in a specific major but will have followed a personalized track in which exposure to other disciplines and their concepts is a key component.
+AFC: The challenge was to develop a program that strongly emphasized interdisciplinarity while remaining grounded in a specific major: students will graduate with a degree in a specific major but will have followed a personalized track in which openness to other disciplines and their concepts is a key component.

-Now that it’s the start of the second academic year with Idil, can you tell us how many students are enrolled in this graduate program?
+As we begin our second academic year with Idil, can you tell us how many students are enrolled in this graduate program?

 Do you have a typical profile of Idil students?